The opera "Ìrìn Àjò (Odyssey of a Dream), An African Opera" was performed in 2018.

-The African opera series, which has become one of the signature performances of the Music Department, commenced in the fall of 2008 with the production of the "Palmwine Drinkard", a Yoruba opera composed by Kola Ogunmola and based on Amos Tutuola’s novel of the same title.
-The second opera in the series,"Queen Moremi", written and composed by Professor Olabode Omojola and presented in 2014.
-A third opera, "Ìrìn Àjò — Odyssey of a Dream, An African Opera" will be presented in 2018
+The African opera series, which has become one of the signature performances of the Music Department, commenced in the Fall of 2008 with the production of the "Palmwine Drinkard", a Yoruba opera composed by Kola Ogunmola and based on Amos Tutuola’s novel of the same title.
+The second opera in the series, "Queen Moremi", written and composed by Professor Olabode Omojola was performed in 2014.
+A third opera, "Ìrìn Àjò (Odyssey of a Dream), An African Opera" was performed in 2018.

 Jointly produced by the Departments of Music and Theatre Arts, the operas were performed by Mount Holyoke College and Five College students of Omojola’s African Opera in Performance and Practice (MUSIC-228), in which African opera provides the framework for exploring salient features of African music, including ensemble practice, the role of dance, and musical storytelling, culminating in a public performance of an African opera.
 These operas are noted for their use of African mythology and performance practices, featuring song, chant, dance, and drumming, while utilizing the resources of the Western theatre.
 Omojola, who directs the series, explains that the operas provide a unique context for students to gain a firsthand experience of African music through performance and by working with distinguished African professional musicians.